Minimax-Regret Sample Selection in Randomized Experiments: Abstract

 \section{Abstract}

-Randomized controlled trials (RCTs) are often run in settings with many subpopulations that may have differential benefits from the treatment being evaluated.
-We consider the problem of sample selection, i.e., whom to enroll in an RCT, such as to optimize welfare in a heterogeneous population.
+Randomized controlled trials are often run in settings with many subpopulations that may have differential benefits from the treatment being evaluated.
+We consider the problem of sample selection, i.e., whom to enroll in a randomized trial, such as to optimize welfare in a heterogeneous population.
 We formalize this problem within the minimax-regret framework, and derive optimal sample-selection schemes under a variety of conditions.
-We also highlight how different objectives and decisions can lead to notably different guidance regarding optimal sample allocation through a synthetic experiment leveraging historical COVID-19 trial data.
+Using data from a COVID-19 vaccine trial, we also highlight how different objectives and decision rules can lead to meaningfully different guidance regarding optimal sample allocation.

 \fi